sparkflows/sparkflows-docs/docs/processors/03-Prepare/13-Others/columnsrename.rst

 Columns Rename
 ===========

-This node creates a new DataFrame by renaming existing columns with new name
+This node creates a new DataFrame by renaming existing columns with the new name

 Input
 --------------